 Big Bad: The series itself really doesn't have a main villain (unless you count Swiper), but most of the movies have their own Big Bad.
 These villains are typically far more difficult to deal with than Swiper and several are truly evil.

 Broken Record: "I'm the map!
 I'm the map!
 I'm the map!
 I'm the map!
 I'm the map!
 I'm the map!
 I'm the map!
 I'm the map!
 I'm the map!"
 In the newest episodes, this is dropped almost entirely.

 Captain Obvious: "The ocean is a rough sea, mates.
 And it's full of water!"

 Chekhov's Gun: Swiper's new swiping technique in Swiper's Favorite Things.

 Chuck Cunningham Syndrome: Diego had an older sister, Daisy, who completely disappeared after her quinceñera (15th birthday party) and was basically replaced with another older sister, Alicia, upon the launch of Go, Diego, Go!.
 Daisy does appear in a few other Dora and Diego episodes, including "The Bobo's Mother's Day!" where she looks older than Alicia and is said to be visiting from college.

 Competition Freak: The Ice Witch, who's convinced she's the best at skating—and steals everyone's ice skates when they can't match her.

-Conspicuous CG: The entire program is possibly computer-animated, at least in recent seasons, but the Backpack and Map segments stand out with both as conspicuously CG elements.
-True also for the updated opening sequence used for the show's newest episodes.
+Conspicuous CG: The entire program is possibly computer-animated, at least in its latter seasons, but the Backpack and Map segments stand out with both as conspicuously CG elements.
+True also for the updated opening sequence used beginning around 2013.